 A particular orange flower is sold all over Mexico, the cempasúchil or Mexican marigold and the petals are used to help guide the spirits of the dead to their living families so that they can join the celebration on that night.

 Catrines and catrinas are seen throughout the celebrations as children and adults dress up to represent the dead, often with elaborate makeup and costumes.
+Book your tour in advance to join in on the festivities.

 3- New Year’s Eve